Home Maintenance 101

 The climate in which you live plays a significant role in the lifespan of exterior paint.
 For instance, homes located in areas with high humidity may experience more mold or mildew growth, while homes in regions with intense sunlight and UV exposure may see quicker fading or cracking.
 It's essential to consider the local weather when choosing paints and finishes and when planning maintenance.

-How to Maintain Your Home's Radiators and Baseboard Heaters
+How to Keep Your Home's Furniture Clean and Well-Cared For

-How to Maintain Your Home's Windows for Energy Efficiency
+How to Clean and Care for Your Home's Windows for Better Energy Efficiency

 2. Surface Preparation